The Xometry app works best with JavaScript enabled!

 Tolerance Notes

-This table depicts the general tolerances for selective laser sintering.
-Stresses during the build and other geometry considerations may cause deviation in tolerances and flatness.
-Part designs with thicker geometries, flat or broad parts, and parts with uneven wall thicknesses may be prone to significant deviations or warp.
-Improved tolerances may be possible with a manual quote review, after successful completion of a prototype build, and must be approved on a case-by-case basis.
-General tolerances apply before secondary finishing or post-processing unless otherwise specified.
-Please check out Xometry's Manufacturing Standards for more information on tolerances per process.
+* General tolerances for selective laser sintering are represented.
+Build stresses, part geometry, and other factors can cause deviations in tolerances and flatness.
+Thicker geometries, flat or broad parts, and parts with uneven wall thicknesses are significantly more prone to deviations or warping.
+Improved tolerances are approved case-by-case after manual quote review and successful completion of a test build.
+Tolerances apply before secondary finishing or post-processing unless otherwise specified.
+See Xometry's Manufacturing Standards for more information.

 Overview: What is SLS?

-Selective laser sintering (SLS) is a powder bed 3D printing technology that produces highly accurate and durable parts capable of being used directly in end-use, low-volume production.
-SLS is a newer 3D printing process that is often thought of as a cousin to the popular metal 3D printing technology direct metal laser sintering (DMLS).
-Both processes work by utilizing a laser to precisely fuse a bed of powder to construct a part from a 3D CAD file.
-SLS specializes in nylon or polyamide powder particles to create parts, while DMLS uses metal particles, and is extremely common for prototyping and low volume production.
+Selective laser sintering (SLS) is a powder bed 3D printing technology that produces highly accurate and durable parts capable of being used directly in end-use.
+SLS is often thought of as a cousin to the popular metal 3D printing technology direct metal laser sintering (DMLS).
+Both processes use a laser to precisely fuse a bed of powder, building parts layer by layer from 3D CAD files.
+SLS specializes in powdered plastic polymers, such as nylon, to create parts, while DMLS uses metal particles.
+Both are extremely common for prototyping and low-volume production.

 Benefits of SLS 3D Printing